 “Connections are sporadic and happen quickly.
 We created business cards for parents so they can connect with others in a subtle way that invites others to reach out if they need someone to talk to.”

 In its fourth year, Gender Spectacular has supported more than 50 families and has a growing list of more than 200 people who have reached out.
 The program is now starting to see its members evolve from children to youth who are taking action and advocating for their needs and the needs of other trans, gender creative, non-binary, and Two-Spirit children and youth in their communities.
-Click here
+Visit the Gender Spectacular website

 for more information about Gender Spectacular, or to participate in programs.